FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/m_README.rst

     - BallotType from Dominion CVR export file, a code for the set of contests that should be present on the physical ballot card

-+ For each contest under audit, and for each ballot examined in the audit, the RLA system's record of the Audit Board's interpretation of the marks on the physical ballot for that contest m_audit_details_by_contest_and_ballot.sql
++ For each contest under audit, and for each cast vote record presented to the Audit Board for verification, the RLA system's record of the Audit Board's review of the physical ballot for that contest m_audit_details_by_contest_and_ballot.sql

   * - Column Name